Why trade school? Not all teens are called to college. There’s not ONE right way to prepare for life after graduation and not ONE right career choice!

 We know that there’s not ONE right way to homeschool.
 That’s because God created many different kinds of homeschoolers.
 This is all the more important to remember when your homeschool high schooler is about to graduate and is considering adulthood.

 I can’t emphasize enough how important career exploration is for homeschool high schoolers.
 They need to be aware of what God has gifted them to do and which doors God is opening for them.
 A comprehensive and Christian worldview career exploration curriculum can help this process.
 That’s why we’ve been using 7Sisters with our teens (and others for years).
-Download Career Exploration Bundle for your homeschool high schooler.
+Get started by reading our post: Authoritative Guide to Career Exploration, then download Career Exploration Bundle for your homeschool high schooler.

 Considering that God created many different kinds of teens, we are sharing this classic post from our friend Angela O’Shaughnessy (who shared about her career-bound teens’ successes in The Homeschool Highschool Podcast Episode 16).
 She answers the question: Why trade school?
 Not all teens are called to college.